flutter/flutter/CONTRIBUTING.md

 You can do this online, and it only takes a minute.
 If you've never submitted code before, you must add your (or your organization's) name and contact info to the [AUTHORS](AUTHORS) file.

+We grant commit access to people who have gained our trust and demonstrated a commitment to Flutter.

 Tools for tracking an improving test coverage
 ---------------------------------------------